yashbharadwaj156/Snake_Game/README.md

 ![Screenshot (401)](https://user-images.githubusercontent.com/62562859/130464191-6e938e82-1561-47ca-8575-df07f53b4a31.png)
 # Features
 "Here ## reprents our snake and O represents our fruit."
-# Controls
+# Contols
-1-Press E for starting the game.
+1-Press e for starting the game.

-2-kcnwefweklnm
+2-w is control key for turning upward.

+3-a is control key for turning left.

+4-s is control key for turning downward.

+5-d is control key for turning right.

+6-press x for exiting the game.
+# Open for viewer's valuable suggestion and advice to improve this.Plz Feel Free to contact me!!!!